-In our years of experience in the multi-family market, we’ve heard a lot of questions from our clients and want to provide a helpful guide for anyone who’s planning to buy two, three, or four-flats in the Chicago area.
+In our years of experience in the multi-family market, we’ve heard a lot of questions from our clients and want to provide a helpful guide for anyone who’s planning to buy a two, three, or four-flat in the Chicago area.

 In our opinion, yes!
 Buying a multi-family is a great investment opportunity.
 You have the opportunity to collect rental income from units to help pay your mortgage and also have access to tax deductions for property maintenance and repair costs that apply to multi-family homes.
 One of the most unique benefits to multifamily properties is the steady stream of cash from rental income from multiple units that allows you to live in one of the apartments and still offset mortgage costs from rental income from the other(s).

 Multifamily homes do come with maintenance (unless you pay for a property manager).
 They’re also more expensive, so you’ll need to come up with higher down payments and mortgage costs.
 However, the additional income and equity that build up over time are great advantages if you are able to put in the work.

 If you’re interested in investing in real estate, it’s good to know the different types of multi-family homes on the market.
 Multi-family properties with 2-4 units are often referred to as “residential” multi-family.
 Properties with 5 or more units are “commercial” multi-family, require more upfront capital, and are subject to different requirements for financing and taxes.

 For the purposes of this article, we’ll be discussing residential multi-family as an investment strategy.
 To keep it simple, we will use the term “multi-family” to refer to properties with 2-4 units.

 Once you’re in the market for a multi-family, you’ll hear terms like “2 flat” and “duplex” thrown around a lot.
 While the two words are similar, they don’t mean the same thing when referring to Chicago properties, so it’s important to learn the difference.